SynFutures/docs/docs/faq.md

-When the balance of the account becomes negative resulting from liquidation, the insurance fund of the futures contract will be firstly used to reward the liquidator, and cover the shortfall
+When the balance of the account becomes negative resulting from liquidation, the insurance fund of the futures contract will be firstly used to reward the liquidator, and cover the shortfall.